To Consolidate Debt or Not?

 He also should seek out groups that help military find employment.
 They often have employers that hire military and retirees

-User JJay33 (Opens a pop up layer) Occasional Contributor
+User JJay33 (Opens a pop up layer) Frequent Contributor

 First I am happy to see that you are concerned and seeking advice.
 That is the biggest step you need to take.
 Great job.
 As many other's have said, read Dave Ramsey.
 You can get his book for free in a local library.
 If not I'll send you all the books I have for him and others for free as well.
 Just reply to the message with your email and I'll contact you.
 Sorry, but I am very protective of my info.
 LOL.